qiajue/CodebaseToPrompt/README.md

 - Open an issue on GitHub for ideas or bug reports
 - Submit a Pull Request for direct contributions
-- Reach out via the repo’s issues page if you have questions
+- Reach out via the repo's issues page if you have questions